Boundary value problems and Hardy spaces for elliptic systems with block structure: Preliminaries on operator theory

 \subsection{(Bi)sectorial operators}

 Statements and proofs for sectorial and bisectorial operators usually go \emph{mutadis mutandis}.
-Most authors have decided to showcase the sectorial case.
+Most authors have decided to showcase sectorial operators.
 In case of doubt the reader can consult \cite[Ch.~3]{E}, which goes the other way round.

 Let $\omega \in (0, \pi)$.
 We define the sector $\S_\omega^+ \coloneqq \{z\in\IC : | \arg z|<\omega\}$ and agree on $\S_0^+ \coloneqq (0,\infty)$.
 A linear operator $T$ on a reflexive Banach space $X$ is \emph{sectorial} of angle $\omega \in [0, \pi)$ if its spectrum is contained in $\cl{\S_\omega^+}$ and if for every $\mu \in (\omega, \pi)$,